Bureau of Economic Analysis, Department of Commerce.

 FOR FURTHER INFORMATION CONTACT:

-The Quarterly Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons (BE-185) is a survey that collects data from U.S. financial services providers that engage in covered transactions with foreign persons in financial services.
-A U.S. person must report if it had sales of covered services to foreign persons that exceeded $20 million for the previous fiscal year, or that are expected to exceed that amount during the current fiscal year, or if it had purchases of covered services from foreign persons that exceeded $15 million for the previous fiscal year, or that are expected to exceed that amount during the current fiscal year.
+The Quarterly Survey of Financial Services Transactions between U.S. Financial Services Providers and Foreign Persons (BE-185) is one of BEA's primary data sources for its estimates of financial services exports and imports.
+A U.S. financial services provider must report if it had sales of covered services to foreign persons that exceeded $20 million for the previous fiscal year or that are expected to exceed that amount during the current fiscal year, or if it had purchases of covered services from foreign persons that exceeded $15 million for the previous fiscal year or that are expected to exceed that amount during the current fiscal year.

-The data collected on the survey are needed to monitor U.S. trade in services, to analyze the impact of U.S. trade on the U.S. and foreign economies, to compile and improve the U.S. economic accounts, to support U.S. commercial policy on trade in services, to conduct trade promotion, and to improve the ability of U.S. businesses to identify and evaluate market opportunities.
-The data are used in estimating the financial services component of the U.S. international transactions accounts and national income and product accounts.
+The data are needed to monitor U.S. trade in financial services, to analyze the impact of U.S. trade on the U.S. and foreign economies, to compile and improve the U.S. economic accounts, to support U.S. commercial policy on trade in services, to conduct trade promotion, and to improve the ability of U.S. businesses to identify and evaluate market opportunities.
+The data are used in estimating the financial services component of the U.S. international transactions accounts (ITAs) and national income and product accounts (NIPAs).

-The Bureau of Economic Analysis (BEA) is proposing minor additions and modifications to the current BE-185 survey.
-The effort to keep current reporting requirements generally unchanged is intended to minimize respondent burden while considering the needs of data users.
+The Bureau of Economic Analysis (BEA) is proposing no additions or modifications to the current BE-185 survey.
+The effort to keep current reporting requirements unchanged is intended to minimize respondent burden while considering the needs of data users.
 Existing language in the instructions and definitions will be reviewed and adjusted as necessary to clarify survey requirements.